WilliamHuey/StopVerbosity/README.md

     The number of characters that are allowed in the textarea

 ###indicatorPosition (string)
-    Could be 'before' or 'after'. 'before' inserts the indicator before the textarea, while 'after' inserts the indicator after the textarea.
+    Could be 'before' or 'after'.
+    'before' inserts the indicator before the textarea.
+    'after' inserts the indicator after the textarea.

 ###indicatorElementType (string)
     Should be either a 'p' or 'span' tag since the indicator is text.